-Effectiveness of Tuned Mass Dampers in Vibration Control of multistoried buildings
+Influence of Tuned Mass Dampers on Vibration Control of Tall buildings

-V R Sindhu Priva, Dr. Gopisiddappa
+V R Sindhu Priya, Dr. Gopisiddappa, Subramanya K G

-M.Tech (CADS), PG Student, PES College of Engineering, Mandya, Karnataka, India Professor, Department of Civil Engineering, PES College of Engineering, Mandya, Karnataka, India \\\\\\\\\
+M.Tech (CADS), PG Student, PES College of Engineering, Mandya, Karnataka, India Professor, Department of Civil Engineering, PES College of Engineering, Mandya, Karnataka, India Assistant Professor, Department of Civil Engineering, Govt.
+SKSJTI, Bengaluru, Karnataka, India

-Abstract - Due to the increase in need of tall structures, it is important to understand the need of vibration control in these structures as they are more vulnerable to unwanted vibration.
-One such vibration control device is Tuned Mass Damper (TMD).
-In this study a 40-storey building is considered and response spectrum analysis is carried out to study the response of the structure with and without TMD.
-Also the effect of TMD on the response is studied for uniform, non-uniform distribution of mass ratio and variation of damping ratio of damper and it is found that effectiveness of TMD increases with increase in mass ratio.
-Use of MTMD is much more effective than STMD of same mass ratio for vibration mitigation under earthquake.
+Abstract - Major earthquakes of the last few decades have generated a great deal of interest in structural control systems, to mitigate seismic hazards to lifeline structures.
+The vast destruction during earthquakes underscores the importance of finding more rational and substantiated solutions for protection of structures.
+One of the new technique, considered as a structural vibration control system is Tuned Mass Damper (TMD).
+In this study a 30-story and 40story RC building frame is considered and Response Spectrum Analysis is carried out to study the response of the structure in term of displacement with and without TMD.
+Also the effect of TMD on the response of the structure is studied for uniform. non-uniform distribution of mass ratio and variation of damping ratio of damper.
+From the study it is found that effectiveness of TMD increases with increase in mass ratio.
+Use of multiple TMD is much more effective than single TMD of same mass ratio for vibration mitigation under earthquake.
+It is also found that the efficiency of TMD increases for tall buildings.

-Key Words: damping ratio, ETABS, mass distribution, mass ratio, MTMD, Response Spectrum Analysis, STMD, story displacement, Tuned Mass Damper, vibration control.
+Key Words: multiple TMD, Response Spectrum Analysis, single TMD, story displacement, Tuned Mass Damper.